hakyimlab/Training/README.md

 # Training Resources
 We work with many different tools on many different projects.
-So the training resources are organized into functional groups below.
+The training resources are organized into functional groups below.
 You may want to skip reading the material in some groups, and it may be worthwhile to spend a longer time with other groups.
 - [GitHub](#github)
 - [Introduction to Data Science](#introduction-to-data-science)
     - [Machine Learning and Statistics](#machine-learning-and-statistics)